HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Benchmarking Results

 \subsection{Flat vs. Hierarchical Reinforcement Learning}

-As shown above, flat, end-to-end RL approaches fail to learn most of the tasks in HumanoidBench.
-The results above show that even state-of-the-art RL algorithms struggle on the most complex tasks in the benchmark.
-Many of such tasks require long-horizon planning and necessitate acquiring a diverse set of skills (e.g., balancing, walking, reaching, etc.) to successfully achieve the desired objective.
-We argue that these issues can be mitigated by introducing additional structure into the learning problem.
-In particular, we explore a hierarchical learning paradigm, where one or multiple low-level skill policies are provided to a high-level planning policy that sends setpoints to lower-level policies, see \Cref{fig:hierarchical}.
+As shown in the previous subsection, flat, end-to-end RL approaches fail to learn most of the tasks in HumanoidBench.
+Many of such tasks require long-horizon planning and necessitate acquiring a diverse set of skills (e.g., balancing, walking, reaching).
+These tasks can be addressed by hierarchical RL, which introduces additional structure into the learning problem.
+In HRL, one or multiple low-level skill policies are provided to a high-level planning policy that outputs setpoints for the lower-level policies.
 In practice, such setpoints comprise the action space of the high-level policy.
 This framework is very general, and there are no constraints on how to obtain both low-level and high-level policies.
-However, here we focus on training both of these through reinforcement learning.
+However, here we focus on training both of these through reinforcement learning~\citep{sutton1999between}.

-We report results of such a hierarchical approach on two different tasks, namely, the \texttt{push} and \texttt{package} tasks.
-As a low-level skill, \texttt{push} uses a one-hand reaching policy, which allows the robot to reach a 3D point in space with its left hand, while \texttt{package} uses a two-hand reaching policy, where both hands are commanded to reach different 3D targets.
+\textbf{Hierarchical RL Implementation.}\quad We implement a hierarchical RL approach on two manipulation tasks, namely, the \texttt{push} and \texttt{package} tasks.
+As a low-level skill, \texttt{push} uses a \textit{one-hand reaching policy}, which allows the robot to reach a 3D point in space with its left hand, while \texttt{package} uses a \textit{two-hand reaching policy}, where both hands are commanded to reach different 3D targets. \Cref{fig:hierarchical} illustrates the overview of our hierarchical RL implementation.

-Ideally, the low-level skill policies are pretrained blocks that can be reused across tasks.
-In particular, our hierarchical architecture considers the low-level policy as a frozen block that does not improve during training of the high-level policy.
-As such, the low-level reaching policies in our \texttt{push} and \texttt{package} tasks need to be very robust to cope with the continually shifting reaching targets that the high-level policy sets during exploration.
-However, the results in the previous section show how even a one-hand reaching task is hard to learn for the algorithms benchmarked in this work.
+\textbf{Low-level Reaching Policy Pretraining.}\quad We treat the low-level reaching policy as a pretrained frozen block that can be reused across tasks.
+Since this policy does not improve during training of the high-level policy, it needs to be very \textit{robust} to cope with the continually shifting reaching targets that the high-level policy sets during exploration.
+However, the results in the previous section show that even a one-hand reaching task is hard to learn.

+On the other hand, while our experiments above confirm that PPO exhibits poor sample efficiency compared to the off-policy algorithms, it is worth noting that PPO has achieved significant success in robotic locomotion by exploiting large-scale parallelization of environments on GPUs~\cite{makoviychuk2021isaac}.
+To achieve robust reaching policies, we exploit hardware acceleration by pretraining the low-level reaching policies in the recently released MuJoCo MJX\footnote{\url{https://mujoco.readthedocs.io/en/stable/mjx.html}}, which enables training PPO on thousands of parallel environments.